-Mindfulness is the art of paying attention to what’s happening in your current environment without judgement.
+Mindfulness is the art of paying attention to what’s happening in your environment, without judgement.
 It’s not a religion, it’s an intelligent philosophy with proven benefits.
 These can include helping to reduce blood pressure, manage mental health and sleep better.
-People find they become more resilient, hold better conversations and take a step back before reacting to potential conflict.
+People find they become more resilient, hold better conversations and take a step back before communicating.

 How does this apply to leadership?

-Leadership is an activity, not a role.
-Anyone can be a leader if they’re an effective decision maker, demonstrating skills such as meaningful team collaboration and have the ability to cope in complex or ever-changing conditions.
-They don’t have to have the word ‘manager’ in their job title.
+Leadership is an activity, rather than a job title.
+Anyone can be a leader if they’re an effective decision maker, demonstrating skills such as creativity, and adopting meaningful team collaboration – especially if they have the ability to cope in complex or ever-changing conditions.
+They don’t have to have the word ‘manager’ in their role description.

 In the first study of its kind carried out my Dr. Megan Reitz looking at the subject of mindfulness and leadership, 57 professionals across different industries found that 96% would say mindfulness training improved their resilience to a “great” or “very great” extent.

 It also identified this type of ‘upstream intervention’ meant that those who attended an 8-week course on mindfulness, didn’t have to train in subjects such as emotional intelligence or building rapport as these came naturally.
 Colleagues instinctively worked well together showing increased empathy when supporting each other, listening attentively, collaborating and communicating effectively, when trained in mindfulness as a team.